by Andrew Jensen

 Andrew Jensen lives in the Ottawa Valley, a rural area near Ottawa, Ontario.
 He writes Science Fiction when he's not busy doing clergy stuff.
 Yes, he's a minister.
 If you think clergy shouldn't be writing this stuff, check out "A Modest Proposal" by Jonathan Swift, the inspiration for this piece.
 Swift was also clergy.
 So there.

 Andrew has short stories published in Midnight Zoo magazine, The Flash Fiction Press, and The Lorelei Signal.
 Others should be out by the end of 2017 in Triptych Tales Vol. 2 and Abyss & Apex magazine.
-I also have a book of religious humour: God: the Greatest User of Capital Letters, published by Wood Lake Books.
+He also has a book of religious humour: God: the Greatest User of Capital Letters, published by Wood Lake Books.

 World's Shortest Creator Interview